tomograms/tomograms-doc/docs/projects/pyphase/structure.md

 #### Parameter File
 A parameter file, named `pyphase_parameter.yml` shall exist in the `your_project_path/name_` directory.
-If the file does not exist, *dataset* will try to find the paramenters in the projects data.
+If the file does not exist, *pyPhase* will try to find the paramenters in the projects data.
-The The `pyphase_parameter.yml` file has the following parameters (the values are shown as an example):
+The `pyphase_parameter.yml` file has the following parameters (the values are shown as an example):

 ```file
 axis_position: 256.5